physichen/ReTech-mod/README.md

-# Civ5.5-mod
+# Re-Tech-mod
-some update of mod based on Civ5 Gods&Kings.
+Some change of technology and units based on Civ5 Gods&Kings.